8 Ideas for Better Engagement with Your Remote Workers

 - 80% of employees would like to work from home at least some of the time

 It seems that our offices could become shells of their former selves at least in some industries.

 But aside from the knock-on effect on shops cafes bars and other small businesses that predominantly serve office workers what does it mean for you as someone working in Human Resources?

 Perhaps your company already has people working from home and it’s looking more likely that this is going to become permanent.

 And even if you are still very much office-based you might want to start looking into allowing a more flexible way of working given the stats above!

 However whether you currently have people working from home you’re considering adopting the practice to increase employee retention or you have staff in multiple satellite offices one question that might be on your mind is how to effectively engage with employees that are working from home.

 8 Ideas for better engagement with your remote workers

-Organisations need to adapt to this ‘new normal’ and as well as including embracing new ways of working, it also means adapting the way that management and HR interact and communicate with employees.
+Organizations need to adapt to this ‘new normal’ and as well as including embracing new ways of working it also means adapting the way that management and HR interact and communicate with employees.

 It’s crucial that you lay down the foundations for great communication right from the moment your new hires come onboard.
 This makes them feel welcome from the start and it will enable them to hit the ground running if they know what’s expected of them.